 Bikes.kz has cycle routes around Astana and Borovoye with gps (in Russian).

 Renting a bicycle

 You can rent a bicycle in Almaty and Astana for a day.
 Have a look at the list of bike shops.

 Bike on train or bus

 The train is the easiest solution in Kazakhstan if you want to skip part of the journey.
-You can store your bicycle in the space between compartments.
+Lots of people have been able to transport their bicycle on the train for a fee, but the solution is very likely to involve a lot of discussion and ad hoc problem-solving.
 For smaller distances, marshrutkas are used in Kazakhstan and they will not be able to fit your bicycle.

-Large tour buses for intercity travel will probably be able to store your bicycle in the luggage compartment, but they are not so convenient as trains.
+Large tour buses for intercity travel might also be able to store your bicycle in the luggage compartment, but they are not as convenient as trains.

 More information on cycling in Kazakhstan is coming your way!
 Let us know what you are missing here, or how your route was if you’ve been cycling here.